tashatuvango - Fotolia

 With so much admiration being showered on them by vendors, there is a real danger of “vendor fatigue” as MSPs find themselves spending an inordinate amount of time fighting off the attentions of their admirers to do justice to the vendors they have already established a partnership with.

 Palmer agrees that vendor fatigue is a concern for MSPs.
 “They are inundated with pitches from numerous vendors, each vying for their attention,” he says.
-“This puts MSPs in an unenviable position of needing to separate fact from fiction – on their own – when so many vendors say the same thing, describe their value the same way, or self-proclaim their importance in every customers environment.”
+“This puts MSPs in an unenviable position of needing to separate fact from fiction – on their own – when so many vendors say the same thing, describe their value the same way or self-proclaim their importance in every customer’s environment.”

-[Vendors] are looking for a teammate in their long-term business, not a partner on a single opportunity
+Vendors need to ensure their engagements are meaningful, focused on mutual growth, and respectful of an MSP’s time and capacity.
+“They are looking for a teammate in their long-term business, not a partner on a single opportunity,” adds Palmer.

 Todd Palmer, Illumio